Lallassu/gizmo/README.md

 ## Game controls

-The main menu is not ready yet, you can use `ESC` to start the game.
+The main menu is not ready yet, you can use `ESC` to start the game & arrows for navigation.
 - b -> pick weapon
 - v -> drop weapon
-- arrows for navigation
 - q -> quit
 - s -> zoom out
 - w -> zoom in
+- Left Shift -> shoot

 ## Screenshots
 ![](https://raw.github.com/lallassu/gizmo/master/preview.png)